-Who can create and manage search permissions filters (using New-ComplianceSecurityFilter and Set-ComplianceSecurityFilter cmdlets )?
+Who can create and manage search permissions filters (using New-ComplianceSecurityFilter and Set-ComplianceSecurityFilter cmdlets)?

-To create, view and modify search permissions filters, you have to be a member of the Organization Management role group in the Security & Compliance Center.
+To create, view, and modify search permissions filters, you have to be a member of the Organization Management role group in the Security & Compliance Center.

 If an eDiscovery manager is assigned to more than one role group that spans multiple agencies, how do they search for content in one agency or the other?

-The eDiscovery manager can add parameters to their search query that will restrict the search to a specific agency.
+The eDiscovery manager can add parameters to their search query that restrict the search to a specific agency.
 For example, if an organization has specified the CustomAttribute10 property to differentiate agencies, they can append the following to their search query to search mailboxes and OneDrive accounts in a specific agency:

 CustomAttribute10:<value> AND Site_ComplianceAttribute:<value>.